jahangiralom99/Tech-and-Gaming-Events-Ass99/questions_and_answers.md

 #### Answer: (B)?

-<i>Write your explanation here</i>
-    in this case, you called function but. not pass a Argument.  "name" is not define so output is "Hi there, undefined"
+<i>And : in this case, you called function but. not pass a Argument.  "name" is not define so output is "Hi there, undefined" </i>

 </p>
 </details>